csci-1301/csci-1301.github.io/lectures/README.md

 Following these steps will automatically include the new lecture in the book.

-Do not include meta section in individual sections because they will be concatenated.
-The book [meta data file is here](/templates/meta.md).
+Do not include meta section in individual lecture notes because they will be concatenated.
+The book [meta data file is here](/templates/book_meta.md).

-Enter a prerequisites and related labs for the lecture in the table below.
+Next create an entry for the new lecture in the table below.
+Label all prerequisites and related labs.

 ## Prerequisites and related labs